-During the previous year, Bharti Infratel Limited and Indus Towers Limited and their respective shareholders and creditors have entered into a proposed scheme of amalgamation arrangement (under section 230 to 232 and other applicable provisions of the Companies Act, 2013) ('Scheme') to create a pan-India tower company operating across all 22 telecom service areas.
-The combined company, which will fully own the respective businesses of Bharti Infratel and Indus Towers, will change its name to Indus Towers Limited and will continue to be listed on the Indian Stock Exchanges.
+On April 25, 2018, Bharti Infratel Limited ('Infratel') and Indus Towers Limited ('Indus') and their respective shareholders and creditors entered into a proposed scheme of amalgamation and arrangement (under section 230 to 232 and other applicable provisions of the Companies Act, 2013) ('Scheme') to create a pan-India tower company operating across all 22 telecom service areas.
+The combined company, which will fully own the respective businesses of Infratel and Indus Towers, will change its name to Indus Towers Limited and will continue to be listed on the Indian Stock Exchanges.
 The Scheme has received approval from Competition Commission of India and No Objection from the Securities Exchange Board of India through BSE Limited and National Stock Exchange of India Limited.
-The scheme has also been approved by the Hon'ble Chandigarh bench of the National Company Law Tribunal (NCLT).
-Department Approval of Telecommunications for FDI approval is awaited.
-The Scheme shall become effective on the date on which certified copy of the order of Hon'ble NCLT is filed with Registrar of Companies upon fulfilment/ waiver of other conditions prescribed in the Scheme.
+The Scheme has also been approved by the Hon'ble Chandigarh Bench of the National Company Law Tribunal (NCLT).
+Further, approval of Department of Telecommunications for FDI has been received on February 21, 2020.